evmos/evmos/SECURITY.md

 Once the vulnerability severity is defined, the following steps apply:

 - For `High` and `Critical`:
-    1. Patches are prepared for supported releases of Evmos in a [temporary private fork](https://docs.github.com/en/code-security/repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability) of the repository.
+    1. Patches are prepared for supported releases of Eidon-chain in a [temporary private fork](https://docs.github.com/en/code-security/repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability) of the repository.
     2. Only relevant parties will be notified about an upcoming upgrade.
        These being validators, the core developer team, and users directly affected by the vulnerability.
     3. 24 hours following this notification, relevant releases with the patch will be made public.
-    4. The nodes and validators update their Evmos and Ethermint dependencies to use these releases.
+    4. The nodes and validators update their Eidon-chain and Ethermint dependencies to use these releases.
-    5. A week (or less) after the security vulnerability has been patched on Evmos, we will disclose that the mentioned release contained a security fix.
+    5. A week (or less) after the security vulnerability has been patched on Eidon-chain, we will disclose that the mentioned release contained a security fix.
     6. After an additional 2 weeks, we will publish a public announcement of the vulnerability.
        We also publish a security Advisory on GitHub and publish a